teranian/shantyclubdirectory/src/clubs/redfern-shanty-club.md

 ---
 title: Redfern Shanty Club
-description: "Every Monday night, from 20:30, a few beers, a whiskey and some good old songs from the sea "
+description: "Every Monday night, from 20:30, a few beers, a whiskey and some good old songs from the sea."
 author: Ewan
 date: 2022-09-27T02:12:31.501Z
-dropdown: T﻿he Dock Bar, Redfern
+location: The Dock Bar, Redfern.
+Sydney, NSW
-location:
+state:
   - NSW
 tags:
   - Tags